CrocoFactory/sensei/docs/learn/user_guide/preparers_finalizers.md

 ```

 ## Preparers
-Preparer is a function that takes instance of `Args` as argument and returns the modified.
+Preparer is a function that takes an instance of `Args` as the argument and returns the modified.
 Preparers are used for request preparation.
-That means add or change arguments
+That means adding or changing arguments
 before request.

 Preparers are executed after internal argument parsing.
 So, all request parameters are available in